subprotocol/subprotocol.github.io/_posts/2014-08-22-genetic-hello-world.md

 ## Phrase Solver Demo

+Refer to [/system/genetic-js.html](/system/genetic-js.html) for all the configuration/options that are available.
+The code can be cloned from [https://github.com/subprotocol/genetic-js](https://github.com/subprotocol/genetic-js).

 <textarea id="quote" style="width: 300px; height: 100px;">Insanity is doing the same thing over and over again and expecting different results</textarea>